 TGbe editor: Please make the changes to the following paragraph:

-If B0 of the Fragment Number subfield is 0, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame indicates the receive status of up to 64 or 256 MSDUs and/or A-MSDUs depending upon the value of B2-B1 in the Fragment Number subfield as shown in Table 9-30a (Fragment Number subfield encoding for the Compressed BlockAck variant), The Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame is 8 octets in length and is used to indicate the received status of up to 64 entries, where each entry represents an MSDU or an A-MSDU.
+If B0 of the Fragment Number subfield is 0 and B3 of of the Fragment Number subfield is 0, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame indicates the receive status of up to 64 or 256 MSDUs and/or A-MSDUs depending upon the value of B2-B1 in the Fragment Number subfield as shown in Table 9-30a (Fragment Number subfield encoding for the Compressed BlockAck variant), The Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame is 8 octets in length and is used to indicate the received status of up to 64 entries, where each entry represents an MSDU or an A-MSDU.
 Each bit that is equal to 1 in the compressed Block Ack Bitmap subfield acknowledges the reception of a single MSDU or A-MSDU in the order of sequence number, with the first bit of the Block Ack Bitmap subfield corresponding to the MSDU, or A-MSDU, or fragment thereof with the sequence number that matches the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield.

 TGbe editor: Please add the following paragraph at the end of 9.3.1.8.2:

+If B0 of the Fragment Number subfield is 0 and B3 of of the Fragment Number subfield is 1, the Block Ack Bitmap subfield of the BA Information field of the Compressed BlockAck frame indicates the receive status of up to 512 or 1024 MSDUs and/or A-MSDUs depending upon the value of B2-B1 in the Fragment Number subfield as shown in Table 9-30a (Fragment Number subfield encoding for the Compressed BlockAck variant).
+Each bit that is equal to 1 in the compressed Block Ack Bitmap subfield acknowledges the reception of a single MSDU or A-MSDU in the order of sequence number, with the first bit of the Block Ack Bitmap subfield corresponding to the MSDU, or A-MSDU, thereof with the sequence number that matches the value of the Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield.

 9.3.1.8.7 Multi-STA BlockAck variant